District 6 Roadshow

 • On Mt.
 Zion Road approximately one-third of a mile west of Turkeyfoot Road.

-Project completion is Spring 2024.
+Project completion is Summer 2024.

 GRANT - KENTON COUNTIES